lsm/micromono/README.md

 - **object key** defines the http method and matching string separated with double colons.
 - **value** could be a function which will be the handler of the path.
 Or array of functions which contains middleware functions as well as route handler.

-Actually you want read more documentation of express to get better understanding of how routing works as micromono basically maps the definition directly to the express.
-Here is an example of using middleware for a particular route:
+Actually you want read more documentation of the framework being used to get better understanding of how routing works as micromono basically maps the definition directly to the underlying framework.
+Here is an example of using connect style middleware for a particular route:

 ```javascript
 var bodyParser = require('body-parser');